kineticadb/kinetica-connector-spark/README.md

 appropriately.

-This sequence produces the connector JAR, which will be made availble to the *Spark* cluster upon submitting the *Spark* job.
+This sequence produces the connector JAR, which will be made available to the *Spark* cluster upon submitting the *Spark* job.
 It can be found under the ``target`` directory:

-    target/kinetica-spark-6.2.x.y-jar-with-dependencies.jar
+    target/kinetica-spark-6.2.<X>.<Y>-jar-with-dependencies.jar

 It will also produce a testing JAR under the same directory, which will be referenced later in this guide for use in testing the *Spark* connector:

-    target/kinetica-spark-6.2.x.y-tests.jar
+    target/kinetica-spark-6.2.<X>.<Y>-tests.jar

 In order to run the pre-packaged tests, run: